i-xul/multilingual-log-analysis/README.md

 A Python-based security log analysis project for identifying language-related attack patterns in server logs.

+## Overview

-This project focuses on:
+This project focuses on security log analysis with multilingual awareness.

+Instead of treating logs as plain text, it identifies:
-- detecting suspicious requests in web server and authentication logs
+- suspicious patterns in HTTP requests
-- identifying Cyrillic and multilingual attack attempts
-- extracting keywords often seen in brute-force or probing activity
-- producing simple JSON reports for further analysis
+- common attack vectors (e.g. admin panels, login endpoints)
+- multilingual and encoded payloads (including Cyrillic)

+The goal is to provide a simple but effective way to interpret real-world attack traffic.

 ## Why this project exists